annaesvensson/yellow-help/1-en/api-for-developers.md

-    ├── extensions        = configurable extension files, for example INI ├── layouts           = configurable layout files, for example HTML ├── themes            = configurable theme files, for example CSS └── workers           = files for developers, designers and translators
+    ├── extensions        = configurable extension files, for example INI ├── layouts           = configurable layout files, for example HTML ├── themes            = configurable theme files, for example CSS └── workers           = files for developers and designers
 ```

 The following folders are available: